 The brightly coloured “smart objects” in the film are designed to appear as placeholders, where you might <insert smart object here>.
 In some ways they are symbolic ‘ghosts of the future’, where with time, their physical presence fades into the fabric of our environment, and all that is left is their invisible halo constantly monitoring, logging, tracking and processing ambient feedback.

-Ultimately it is our intention that this, at times comedic story, plays on and gives form to some of the growing tensions between human and machine agency.
+Ultimately it is our intention with this form of ‘design fiction’ comedic story, to play on and give form to some of the growing tensions between human and machine agency.
 And in doing so, provoke questions about how we want to live and grow old in an increasingly technologically mediated word.

 We would like to thank Prof. Chris Speed and the ThingTank consortium for inviting us to explore this important territory, and their continued support.
 We are grateful to James Leahy for his brilliant performance in the film.